 Patient Information Leaflets were written between 2008 and 2014 and protocols between 2010 and 2014.
 There was marked variation in the length of PIL from two to eighteen A4 pages (median 5, IQR 2).
-There was a tendency for the length of PIL to increase over the years (Figure 2).
+There was a tendency for the length of PIL to increase over the years (Fig 2).
 Protocols ranged from 14 to 196 A4 pages including appendices (median 35, IQR 33).

 Fig 2.
 The length of patient information leaflets (n=46a). a The date on four patient information leaflets could not be identified.